The 3 Gili's: Air, Meno and Trawangan

 Situated in the middle this small island has only a few hundred residents.

 There is a small salt water lake which has small dykes for salt-mining during the dry season between May and October.
-During the raining season there can be a lot of mosquitoes around which can carry the Malaria parasite.

 This island, even during high season, is still an unspoiled little paradise, but over the last years new accommodations have been added - 2016.